Data-driven framework for input/output lookup tables reduction: Application to hypersonic flows in chemical non-equilibrium: Introduction

-More generally, many engineering applications need to evaluate an expensive function $\Tilde{f}(\mathbf{x})$ many times.
-Therefore, it is of great interest to alleviate the CPU burden of these applications by finding an efficient approximation of such functional forms.
-One of the oldest and most common approach to approximate $\Tilde{f}$ is to use structured tabulation.
-In a pre-processing step, values of $\Tilde{f}$ are tabulated for a hypercube in the input space.
-Then, during the simulation, values of $\Tilde{f}$ are linearly interpolated in the table.
-The Look-up Table method (LuT) was proven successful in many applications, such as tabulated chemistry for spray combustion \cite{franzelli2013tabulated}, design of energy devices using organic Rankine Cycles \cite{pini2015LUT} or simulations of hypersonic boundary layers in chemical equilibrium \cite{Marxen2011}.
-However, building and storing the table, together with the look-up procedure during the simulation, become computationally more intensive as the number of dimensions $D$ of the input space increases.
-This demonstrates the well-known curse of dimensionality, where the volume of sample points needed to construct an accurate table increases exponentially with the number of dimensions of the input space.
-Similarly, linear interpolation in high dimensions is a tedious task.
-This latter point even prevents the application of this LuT-methodology in the case considered in this study where the input space dimension is $D=6$.
-Pope developed the ISAT algorithm (\textit{in situ adaptive tabulation}) to overcome this deficiency in high dimensions with a storage/retrieval approach and demonstrate the concept on applications in the combustion field \cite{pope1997computationally}. \\ Recently, more general methods that can tackle higher dimensional problems have also been proposed and saw considerable success in a variety of applications, particularly in the active research field known as surrogate modeling.
+Recently, more general methods that can tackle higher dimensional problems have also been proposed and saw considerable success in a variety of applications, particularly in the active research field known as surrogate modeling.
 Underlying this effort is the universal approximation theorem \cite{cybenko1989approximation} which proves that deep neural networks, with at least one hidden layer and non-linear activation functions, formally proposed by LeCun \cite{lecun1985}, can approximate any non-linear function of any dimension.
 For example, Liu \textit{et al.} \cite{liu2000gradient} used neural-networks for surrogate-model-based optimization in aeronautics.
 However, the training cost of the network by back propagation becomes prohibitive as the number of neurons and layers increase -- a necessity which might arise in complex high-dimensional problems.
 Radial basis function (RBF) networks, a special case of three layers neural networks \cite{broomhead1988radial, buhmann2000radial}, can also be used for nonlinear function approximation in any dimension.
 Their training is easier and cheaper than classical neural networks as the optimal weights can be found by solving a linear system of equations.
 RBFs have been widely used for surrogate modeling in many fields such as aerodynamic shape optimization \cite{jin2001,peter2007} and meteorology \cite{chang2001}, to name but two.
 Statistical surrogate modeling techniques have also found great success as they directly include an estimation of the error in the model.
 The method of kriging, originally developed for two-dimensional geostatistics problems \cite{krige1951statistical}, has been extended to approximate input/ouput problems of any dimension by Sacks \textit{et al.} \cite{sacks1989design}; see the review by Kleijnen on the use of kriging for surrogate modeling \cite{kleijnen2009kriging}.
 Finally, Polynomial Chaos Expansion (PCE) is another technique that can generate surrogate models well suited for uncertainty quantification \cite{soize2004physical}.